 We expect our students to be highly motivated in learning the subject matter and to dedicate adequate time to the course each week.
 Students are expected to be prepared for class and to contribute to discussions, both in class and online.
-New topics will be discussed in each class using the ITA and Key Concept Questions from the text.
+New topics will be discussed in each class.
 Problems and cases from the text will be assigned for discussion during the following class.
-The ITA will be used throughout the entire class.

-Students are to bring the Buckwold/Kitunen text and the ITA to all classes.
+Students are to bring the Buckwold/Kitunen text to all classes.
 To prepare for classes and tutorials students should: